I am a pessimist. When I was a 17 year old college "hippie", I was an ardent

 would recommend to anyone.
 It has one advantage though: Hardly

-anything surprises me, and when it's a good surprise, I am very
+anything surprises me, and when I am surprised, I am very

 pleased to be wrong.